 Providence Plantations was named for two things.
 Williams believed that it was God's providence that placed him there and that he was doing the work of God.
-Secondly, the colonies economy was going to depend on agriculture to survive.
+Secondly, the colonies' economy was going to depend on agriculture to survive.

-Anne Hutchinson and her husband as well as their followers came to Rhode Island and settled the colony in what is now called Portsmouth after they were exiled from Massachusetts Bay.
+Anne Hutchinson and her husband, as well as their followers, came to Rhode Island and settled the colony in what is now called Portsmouth after they were exiled from Massachusetts Bay.

 Royal Charter, Religious Freedom & King Philips War

-King Charles II was pleased to see a colony that offered religious freedom and granted the charter which in turn encouraged many of the persecuted to flee England for Rhode Island.
+King Charles II was pleased to see a colony that offered religious freedom and granted the charter, which in turn encouraged many of the persecuted to flee England for Rhode Island.

-In 1651, William Coddington obtained a separate charter from England that set himself up as the life governor of the islands of Rhode Island and Connecticut in a federation with the Connecticut Colony and Massachusetts Bay Colony.
+In 1651, William Coddington obtained a separate charter from England that set him up as the life governor of the islands of Rhode Island and Connecticut in a federation with the Connecticut Colony and Massachusetts Bay Colony.

 American Revolutionary War

-It was the first to renounce its allegiance to the British Crown, on May 4, 1776 (2 months before the Declaration of Independence) and was the last of the colonies to ratify the United States Constitution on May 29, 1790.
+It was the first to renounce its allegiance to the British Crown on May 4, 1776 (2 months before the Declaration of Independence) and was the last of the colonies to ratify the United States Constitution on May 29, 1790.